 Our research covers a range of areas, including the role of datafication and platforms, intersections of digital technologies with different facets of the social and uses of digital commuications in relation to wellbeing.

 Work in this strand focuses on the implications of datafication, big data, the internet of things and new technologies such as 5G for contemporary media communications, everyday lives and social research.

 - Ranjana Das’s AHRC-funded media and communications project on the Future of Audiences in relation to datafication and the internet of things

-- A large body of funded work by Nigel Gilbert and CRESS colleagues, including the current HomeSense project, on the use of sensors in social research (itself a collaboration with the University’s 5G Innovation Centre), and previous work such as WholeSEM (which also involved Tom Roberts, who is developing research on digital technologies in the home)
+- A large body of funded work by Nigel Gilbert and CRESS colleagues, including the current collaboration on ensuring informed consent in ‘Smart Homes’ with My Global Home, in conjunction with Psychology and Civil Engineering, and previous work such as the HomeSense project, on the use of sensors in social research (itself a collaboration with the University’s 5G Innovation Centre), and the WholeSEM (which also involved Tom Roberts, who is developing research on digital technologies in the home).

 - Christine Hine’s work on technologies and society, particularly on cyberscience, knowledge and expertise online and on the transfer of social relations between online and offline forms of communication